minch-yoda/DownTheMoon/README.md

 - `modules/glue.jsm` - This is basically the main module, also specifying the general environment for all modules and window scopes.
 - `modules/main.js` - General setup.
 - `modules/loaders/` - "overlay" scripts.
-Different to traditional Firefox add-ons, DownThemAll! does not use real overlays and overlay scripts, but kind of simulates overlays via modules.
+Different to traditional Firefox add-ons, DownTheMoon! does not use real overlays and overlay scripts, but kind of simulates overlays via modules.
 - `chrome/content/` - UI.
 Right now, due to historical reasons and some too-tight coupling the UI JS also contains some of the important data structures such as `QueueItem` (representing a single queued download)

 - Please note that being restartless requires code to clean up after itself, i.e. if you modify something global you need to reverse the modifications when the add-on is unloaded.
 See `unload()`and `unloadWindow()` (in glue.jsm and/or support/overlays.js)